-- reading the why adopt page and the adoption information pack
+- read our Adopt with us page and its adoption information pack

-- arranging an appointment at one of our monthly information sessions.
+- come along to one of our monthly information sessions.

-If you want to know more, or take the next steps towards adopting with West Sussex, you can make an online enquiry.
+If you feel ready to take the next steps towards adopting with West Sussex, you can enquire about it online.

-Once your online application has been received, an adoption social worker will phone you to answer any immediate questions you have about adopting with us.
-We will send further information for you to read; this will also have a return slip inside requesting an initial home visit.
+Once we have received your online enquiry, our duty worker will phone you to answer any immediate questions you have about adopting with us.
+We will then send further information for you to read.

 Expression of interest

-A Registration of Interest form will be sent to you to complete.
-This is a formal application and signifies your readiness to progress with an adoption assessment.
+We will send you a Registration of Interest form to complete.
+This formal application signifies your readiness to progress with an adoption assessment.

 3 Stage 1 assessment